If you don’t want to go out and you don’t want to go broke, here’s how to throw a New Year’s Eve party on a budget.

 Chances are you’ll want your faboosh fête to carry through midnight, so it’s also likely starting late too.
 Score!
 You can get away with heavy apps, which you’re going to slay, and do let guests know so they don’t come expecting five courses.

-Or go with a retro fondue, if you own a set.
+Or go with a retro Cheese Fondue, if you own a set.
 It’s a uniquely social food and always elicits a hearty giggle or two.

-Shrimp cocktail is painfully overpriced in restaurants but surprisingly inexpensive (shhh) and relatively easy to make at home.
-Take things a bit further with Prosciutto Wrapped Shrimp with Smoked Paprika, but seriously, make enough or riots will ensue.
+Shrimp cocktail is painfully overpriced in restaurants but surprisingly inexpensive (shhh) and relatively easy to make at home; get our Shrimp Cocktail recipe for proof.
+Or take things a bit further with Prosciutto Wrapped Shrimp with Smoked Paprika, but seriously, make enough or riots will ensue.

-A sexy NYE punch is both economical and fun.
-Do it right, like with this Sparkling Orange Cranberry Champagne Punch and all will be both drinking it and talking about it all night.
+A sexy NYE punch is both economical (as long as you stick to a recipe with a short ingredients list) and fun.
+Do it right, like with our Poinsettia Punch recipe and all will be both drinking it and talking about it all night.

 “Champagne For My Real Friends…”